mattermost/mattermost-handbook/operations/research-and-development/product/release-process/bug-fix-release.md

 2. Release Manager:
     - Post this checklist in Release Checklist channel
     - Schedule a meeting with PMs and QAs to discuss upcoming features in the next feature release
-        - Also review with PMs any Help Wanted campaigns QAs should be aware of
     - After release branches are cut:
         - Go through and add "Cherry-pick Approved" labels to all release PRs and ask devs to cherry-pick already merged PRs
         - Ask dev to cut an RN build for QA testing